axondeepseg/axondeepseg/docs/source/documentation.rst

 -c                  Flag to save the colorized instance segmentation.
 For more information about this feature, see the *Colorization* subsection below.

+-u                  Toggles *unmyelinated mode*.
+This will compute morphometrics for unmyelinated axons.
+Note that this requires a separate unmyelinated axon segmentation mask with suffix ``_seg-uaxon``.

 Morphometrics of a single image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before computing the morphometrics of an image, make sure it has been segmented using AxonDeepSeg ::